simon-ritchie/apysc/docstring_markdowns/apysc/_validation/arg_validation_decos.md

 ## `multiple_line_settings_are_not_set` function docstring

-Set the validation to check a specified argument's instance does not have multiple line settings.<hr>
+Set a validation to check a specified argument's instance does not have multiple line settings.<hr>

 **[Parameters]**